 Many reasons can explain why you cannot find an organization.
 After ensuring that the organization is not in any of the categories, verify if the organization is included in the "No Employee Salaries to Disclose."

 Some organizations do not disclose because the funding received is under the threshold set by the funding condition explained above.

 Ultimately, the employer is responsible for making the disclosure or the statement of No Employee Salaries to Disclose available to the public.

 The $100,000 figure means salary before taxes, and does not include taxable benefits.
 However, for those who are paid $100,000 or more, the total value of these taxable benefits must be disclosed.
 Beginning with 2012 salaries, the definition of salary now also includes per diems and/or retainers paid to employees, in addition to amounts reported as employment income on the Canada Revenue Agency T4 slip.
 The act does not authorize employers to disclose what the specific benefits are.

 If the information included in the Compendium has been reported incorrectly, it can be corrected in the Addendum.
 If you think some information has been reported incorrectly, contact the organization.
 This will allow the organization to verify the information and provide their ministry's Public Sector Salary Disclosure contact with accurate information for the Addendum.

 All organizations that are covered by this act must prepare a list each year of the employees who were paid $100,000 or more the year before, with their names, positions, salaries and the value of their taxable benefits.
-Each organization must make the list available on their premises, in a place where any member of the public can easily see and review it.
-The list must be available for inspection without charge between March 31 and December 31 of the year it is disclosed.
+Each organization must make the list available for inspection without charge between March 31 and December 31 of the year it is disclosed.